-MODULE CM: Credit Risk Management

-CHAPTER CM-5: The Monitoring and Control of Large Exposures of Banks Licensed by the CBB
+MODULE CM: Credit Risk Management CHAPTER CM-6: The Monitoring and Control of Large Exposures of Banks Licensed by the CBB

-of ballks licelised by the CDB

 CM-6.1 Reporting and Compliance

 The CBB's prior written consent must be obtained for any loan to an employee where the amount of such loan, either singly or when added to an existing loan(s) outstanding to that employee at that date, would be equal to or in excess of BD 100,000, or its equivalent in foreign currency.
 Banks must notify the CBB in writing of any senior employee who fails to discharge his repayment obligations.